 When people talk about curing their anxiety, it's because they want to improve their mental health.
 They want an easier time enjoying life, engaging in activities, and finding happiness in the world around them.
-That's generally the main reason that anxiety is considered such a problem.
+That's the main reason that anxiety is considered such a problem.

 But what you may not realize is that anxiety can affect you physically in many ways as well, especially in the long term.
-While science is still attempting to learn more about the relationship between anxiety/stress and long term health issues, there have been links to several problems, including an increased risk of infection.
+While science is still attempting to learn more about the relationship between anxiety/stress and long-term health issues, there have been links to several problems, including an increased risk of infection.

 Infection = Anxiety?

-Take my free 7 minute anxiety test to get started.
+Take my free 7-minute anxiety test to get started.

 How to Differentiate Health From Anxiety

 Anxiety is a complicated disorder, and one that has a host of symptoms - many of which most people assume are due to something other than anxiety.
-Get your free anxiety profile by taking my anxiety test now.
+Get your free anxiety profile by taking my free 7-minute anxiety test now.

-Anxiety does not literally cause infection.
+Anxiety does not cause infection.
 Infection is caused by a growth of bacteria in and around a wound or inside the body.
 Without those bacteria, an infection couldn't occur, and it doesn't appear likely that anxiety contributes to getting that bacteria on or in your body.

-But what anxiety does appear to do is increase the risk for infection.
+But what anxiety does appear to do is increase the risk of infection.
 That's because anxiety causes stress, and numerous studies have shown that stress weakens the immune system - the same immune system that is designed to fight off bacteria.

 Anxiety Influencing Infection

-Many studies have linked the idea that a weakened immune system from stress can increase your risk from infection.
+Many studies have linked the idea that a weakened immune system from stress can increase your risk of infection.
 While the increase isn't large, it is large enough that it can represent a significant problem, especially if your immune system is weak for any other reasons.

-There is reason to believe that sweating can play a role, since a wet wound may increase infection as well.
+There is a reason to believe that sweating can play a role, since a wet wound may increase infection as well.
 Furthermore, those with anxiety tend to eat poorly and sleep poorly - both of which may influence infection by causing a weaker immune system.

 Infection Creating Anxiety